Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 <img src="/assets/images/data-intensive-note-3/illustration-4.png" width="800"/>

-In this indexing approach, each partition is completely separate: each partition maintains its own secondary indexes, covering only the documents in that partition.
+In this indexing approach, each partition is completely separate: **each partition maintains its own secondary indexes, covering only the documents in that partition**.
 A document-partitioned index is also known as a **local index** (as opposed to a **global index**, described in the next section).

 If you want to search for red cars, you need to send the query to all partitions, and combine all the results you get back.